12 Aug What Types of Assets Are Subject to Probate in Arizona?

 2: Personal Possessions

-Personal possessions without a title are also required to go through probate, including household items such as jewelry, clothing, collectibles, furniture, artwork, electronics, etc. To avoid probate, any sentimental personal possessions should be placed in a trust or left to a beneficiary in a will.
+Personal possessions without a title are also required to go through probate.
+This may include household items such as jewelry, clothing, collectibles, furniture, artwork, electronics, etc. To avoid probate, any sentimental personal possessions should be placed in a living or irrevocable trust.

 3: Financial Assets

 Bank accounts and brokerage accounts, business ownership interests, stocks, bonds, and other financial assets are also subject to probate.
-However, bank accounts, life insurance policies, and retirement accounts that have a designated beneficiary are not subject to probate.
+However, bank accounts, life insurance policies, and retirement accounts that have a designated beneficiary are not considered probate assets.
 They will automatically transfer to the beneficiary after the account owner’s death.

 There is no financial limit to transferring a bank account, but transferring a life insurance policy valued at over $16,000 will be subject to the gift tax.
-The tax will only need to be paid after your death if your estate exceeds the federal gift and estate tax exemption of $12.06 million as of 2022.
+The tax will only need to be paid after your death if your estate exceeds the federal gift and estate tax exemption of $12.06 million (as of 2022).
 Retirement accounts, however, are subject to federal and state income taxes, which beneficiaries will need to pay.
 Luckily, Arizona does not impose income taxes on inheritances.

 4: Assets with Predeceased Beneficiary Designations